2019–2020 clerical protests in Montenegro: 2020 religion law protests

 Demonstrations continued into January, February and March 2020 as peaceful protest walks, mostly organised by the Metropolitanate of Montenegro and the Littoral of the Serbian Orthodox Church in most of Montenegrin municipalities.
 As time went on a considerable percentage of Montenegro's population took to streets opposing the law.
 During February public gatherings reached over 70,000 attendees in Podgorica.
 During peaceful protests in early 2020, more cases of police abuse of office and violence against protesting citizens and political activists were reported, while several opposition activists and journalists were also arrested.

 European External Action Service (EEAS) pointed at fair reporting but also propaganda, disinformation and fake news in the media reports on the riots and the political crisis in Montenegro, which reached its peaks in the first week of January 2020.
 EEAS reported that sources of the false reporting included media which were based in Serbia (some of them state-owned), Russian-owned in Serbian language media Sputnik and some Montenegro-based news portals.
 In March 2020 all protests have been paused by the Serbian Orthodox Church due to COVID-19 pandemic in Montenegro.

-Amid the 12 May protest in Niksic a correspondent journalist of Serbia-based Vecernje Novosti was arrested and his eyes were pepper sprayed while he reporting from the protest.
+Amid the 12 May protest in Nikšić a correspondent journalist of Serbia-based Večernje Novosti was arrested and his eyes were pepper sprayed while he reporting from the protest.
 The journalist was released after three hours, but the material he had filmed was deleted by the police, which many media and NGOs characterized as an attack on media freedoms in Montenegro.
 Both the Associations of Journalists of Montenegro and Serbia condemned the arrest.